localstack/snowflake-docs/content/en/introduction/_index.md

 * [**JavaScript and Python UDFs**](https://docs.snowflake.com/en/developer-guide/udf/javascript/udf-javascript-introduction)
 * ... and more!

 Integrating the LocalStack Snowflake emulator into your existing CI/CD pipeline allows you to run integration tests and identify issues early, reducing surprises during production deployment.
-Check our [Feature Coverage]({{< ref "coverage" >}}) page for a comprehensive list of supported APIs.
+Check our [Function Coverage]({{< ref "coverage" >}}) page for a comprehensive list of supported functions.